lulinglingcufe/iQuery/blocklistner/off_chain_data/README.md

 This command uses the `first-network` sample to deploy a fabric network with an ordering service, two peer organizations with two peers each, and a channel named `mychannel`.
-The marbles chaincode will be installed on all four peers and instantiated on the channel.
+The commoditys chaincode will be installed on all four peers and instantiated on the channel.

 ### Starting the Channel Event Listener